Feyerabend/logic/README.md

 Some simple implementation ...

 A quick but nicely implemented Lisp as [minilisp](/minilisp) where the original can be found at [rui314](https://github.com/rui314), under [public domain](https://en.wikipedia.org/wiki/Public_domain).

+## License

+Every folder with code should be in the main self-contained, and few if any dependencies.
+For each folder, if no other license has been explicitly added in that folder, the general Unlicense apply.
+In other cases where a license has been added to the folder, or referenced in other ways, the added or referenced license is applied and valid only in the case for the content of that folder.